 - Muscle weakness in the legs and foot disorders

 - Dizziness (vertigo) or balance difficulties

-- Sensory disorders, such as vision or hearing problems, or numbness (neuropathy) in the legs and feet
+- Numbness (neuropathy) in the legs and feet

-- Brain or mood disorders, including dementia, Alzheimer’s disease, delirium, depression, or psychotic behavior.
+- Brain or mood disorders, including dementia, Parkinson’s disease, depression, or psychotic behavior.

 - Fear that you will fall again